bootlin/buildroot-external-st/docs/internals.md

 * Update the `gcnano-binaries` package to the 6.4.9 version.
 This package contains the closed-source OpenGL user-space libraries, which need to be in sync with the kernel side.

+* Improvement of the OPTEE-OS package to be able to use arbitrary out-of-tree Device Tree files, like was already possible for U-Boot or Linux.